samdrew/betaflight_gazebo/README.md

 This is a fork of the official ArduPilot plugin for [Gazebo](https://gazebosim.org/home), to add support for the [Betaflight SITL](https://betaflight.com/docs/development/sitl) implementation.
-It replaces the previous [`ardupilot_gazebo`](https://github.com/khancyr/ardupilot_gazebo) plugin and provides support for the recent releases of the Gazebo simulator [(Gazebo Garden)](https://gazebosim.org/docs/garden/install) and [(Gazebo Harmonic)](https://gazebosim.org/docs/harmonic/install).
+It replaces the previous [`ardupilot_gazebo`](https://github.com/khancyr/ardupilot_gazebo) plugin and provides support for the recent releases of the Gazebo simulator [(Gazebo Ionic)](https://gazebosim.org/docs/ionic/install/), [(Gazebo Garden)](https://gazebosim.org/docs/garden/install) and [(Gazebo Harmonic)](https://gazebosim.org/docs/harmonic/install).

 It also adds the following features: